sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'If your case uses a PCIe riser, insert it into the Sentinel Core and GPU' -
+                    text: 'If using a PCIe riser, insert it into both the Sentinel Core and the GPU.'
+          -
             type: listItem
             content: